cordialgerm/foe_foundry/data/5e_canonical/giant_rat.md

 >
 >Some giant rats carry vile diseases that they spread with their bites.
 A diseased giant rat has a challenge rating of 1/8 (25 XP) and the following action instead of its normal bite attack.
 >
 >***Bite***. *Melee Weapon Attack:* +4 to hit, reach 5 ft., one target. *Hit:* 4 (1d4+2) piercing damage.
 If the target is a creature, it must succeed on a DC 10 Constitution saving throw or contract a disease.
 Until the disease is cured, the target can't regain hit points except by magical means, and the target's hit point maximum decreases by 3 (1d6) every 24 hours.
-If the target's hit point maximum drops to 0 as a result of this disease, the target dies.
+If the target's hit point maximum drops to 0 as a result of this disease, the target dies.</statblock>